anntoniocarlosx/anntoniocarlosx/README.md

-- 👋 Hi, I’m @anntoniocarlosx, but you can call me antonio for short
-- 👀 I’m interested in learning programming, because it seems to be an useful skill nowadays
+I'm @anntoniocarlosx, and I've been learning programming for a few months by now.
-- 🌱 I’m currently learning Python
+I'm currently learning Python and JavaScript.
+Any advice or help is very much appreciated.
-- 💞️ I’m looking to collaborate on simple projects that can help me understand programming concepts and are fun in general
+Looking forward to collaborating on Python projects that could deepen my knowledge of programming in general.
-- 📫 You can reach me on instagram using the same username (anntoniocarlosx)

 <!---
 anntoniocarlosx/anntoniocarlosx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.